twigbio/liminal-orm/docs/contributing.md

 If you are interested in contributing to Liminal, please follow the steps below to setup the Liminal repository locally.

-1. Fork the Liminal repository and sync to upstream.
-Instructions here: [Fork a repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
+1. Fork the Liminal repository by clicking the "Fork" button on the top right corner of the repository page.
+Follow the instructions here: [Fork a repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
+After forking, sync your fork with the upstream repository to keep it up-to-date.

+2. Ensure your Python environment is setup correctly.
+We recommend using [pyenv](https://github.com/pyenv/pyenv) to manage python versions.

-2. Install Poetry
+3. Install Poetry

    Use the [Poetry Installation guide](https://python-poetry.org/docs/#installing-with-pipx)

-3. Install Liminal dependencies
+4. Install Liminal dependencies

     `poetry install --all-extras`

-4. Ensure python version matches Liminal's supported version
+5. Ensure python version matches Liminal's supported version

     Supported python versions of Liminal can be found in pyproject.toml.
 We recommend using [pyenv](https://github.com/pyenv/pyenv) to manage python versions.

-5. Start developing :)
+6. Start developing :)

 ## Development cycle